 BUDGETS and ANNUAL FINANCIAL AUDITS

 The Fort Bend Subsidence District is required to adopt an annual budget before the commencement of a new fiscal year, which begins on January 1st and ends on the following December 31st as well as complete a timely audit of the Districts Finances for the preceding fiscal year.
 The budget development schedule is generally a six-month process from June through November and includes the following steps: goal setting, formulation of section budgets, review of proposed budget by General Manager, Finance Committee review of proposed budget, final board review and adoption, monthly budget review and amendments (as necessary).

-The 2016 budget supports three programmatic areas: General Operations, Water Conservation, and Science & Research.
-The General Fund with 2016 estimated expenses of $659,400 is supported by revenues primarily generated through the assessment of permit and application fees.
-The Water Conservation Program includes two primary efforts including the “Water-wise” elementary school education program and outdoor irrigation campaign supported by student sponsorship’s of $35.40 per student.
+The 2019 budget supports three programmatic areas: General Operations, Water Conservation, and Science & Research.
+The General Fund with 2019 estimated expenses of $692,400 is supported by revenues primarily generated through the assessment of permit and application fees.
+The Water Conservation Program includes two primary efforts including the “Water-wise” elementary school education program and outdoor irrigation campaign supported by student sponsorship’s of $36.46 per student.
 The Science & Research program is supported by revenues generated through the District’s Disincentive Fee of $6.50 per thousand gallons.
 District Science & Research is guided by the District’s Science and Research Strategic Plan.
-All District fees remained unchanged from the 2015 rate.
+The District Permit Fee is currently $20.00 per million gallons.
+All other District fees remained unchanged from the 2018 rate.

 CONFLICT OF INTEREST DISCLOSURE REQUIREMENTS